-We go through everything including sentimental items and stacks of paper.
+We go through everything including sentimental items and stacks of paperwork.

 But we sometimes forget that minimalism isn’t only about decluttering our homes.